Indoor Cycling Races Volunteer Application

 9. Remove the position numbers from the riders who just finished and start entering the position numbers for the riders in the next race.

-1. Pit crew makes sure everyone's bike is ready for the next race.
-Rear tires inflated to proper level and tire tread cleaned of any dust or debris.
+1. The Pit Crew makes sure all bikes and trainers are ready for the next race.
+Rear tires must be inflated to proper level and tire tread cleaned of any dust or debris.
 Make sure the bike has a rear skewer made with steel knobs on both ends (not plastic).
 Look for ay severe defects in rear tires that might cause a problem and assist riders in changing tires if needed.

-2. The race director will annnounce when it is time to bring bikes forward and load on the CompuTtrainers (CTs) for the next race.
+2. The race director will announce when it is time to bring bikes forward and load on the Computrainers (CTs) for the next race.

-3. Do not connect or disconnect any of the wiring to the CTs untill cleared by the race director.
+3. Do not connect or disconnect any of the wiring to the CTs until cleared by the race director.

 5. Tighten the roller knob until the roller depresses the rear tire about 1/4 inch.

 6. Place a riser block under the front wheel to level the bike

 7. Perform a roller pressure test.
 A good technique is to have two pit crew work together.
 One positioned on the roller knob and the other at the front reading the control unit.
 The radio cable must be unplugged during this test.
 Have rider quickly accelerate to 26 mph or above then stop pedaling and let wheel coast to a stop.
 Adjust roller knob until computer display reading is 3.0 plus/minus .10 (2.90 - 3.10).
 Press the F3 button to save the setting.
 8. Before the race starts insert the radio cable into the control unit in order for the rider's information to be transmitted to the main computer and to the front screen.
 If the next race is showing on the screen the rider should see their speed, power and other info below their name

 9. Check to see that rider has water bottle and towel.
 Help riders with any last minute adjustments or requests.